adaltas/keyser/README.md

-  cert_check             Check a hostname certificate against the certificate authority. cert_check_from_file   Check a certificate against the certificate authority and its key. cert_export            Export a certificate and its private key into a target directory. cert_view              Print a certificate. csr_create             Create a certificate signing request. csr_sign               Sign a CSR givent its path.
+  cert_check             Check a hostname certificate against the certificate authority. cert_check_from_file   Check a certificate against the certificate authority and its key. cert_export            Export a certificate and its private key into a target directory. cert_list              List the certificates registered in the vault repository. cert_view              Print a certificate. csr_create             Create a certificate signing request. csr_sign               Sign a CSR givent its path.